localstack/docs/content/en/user-guide/aws/neptune/index.md

 * **List Clusters**: View a list of all Neptune clusters in your LocalStack environment by clicking on the **Clusters** tab.
 * **View Cluster Details**: Click on a cluster name to view detailed information about the cluster, including its status, endpoint, and other configuration details.
 * **Graph Browser**: Access the Neptune Graph Browser by clicking on the **Graph Browser** tab in the cluster details.
 The Graph Browser allows you to interactively query and visualize the graph data stored in your Neptune cluster.
-* **Quick Actions**: Perform quick actions on the cluster, such as starting, stopping, or deleting the cluster, by clicking on the **Quick Actions** tab in the cluster details.
+* **Quick Actions**: Perform quick actions on the cluster, such as adding a new Node, modifying an existing one or creating a new Edge between 2 nodes.
+You can access the **Quick Actions** by clicking in the respective tab from the cluster details page.
 * **Create instance**: Create a new Neptune database by clicking on **Create Instance** under the **Instances** tab and providing the required parameters.
 * **List Instances**: View a list of all Neptune databases in your LocalStack environment by clicking on the **Instances** tab.
 * **View Instance Details**: Click on a database name to view detailed information about the database, including its status, endpoint, and other configuration details.